CS 17

 The most important difference between them is that the general-purpose computer can be reprogrammed to perform many different tasks.

-represents one exam score; is the average of the three exam scores.
-I will be glad to answer any questions regarding the interpretation of this equation.
+exam scores.
+I will be glad to answer any questions regarding the

 Don't forget to include any necessary library files ( .h).